×

 The female Olympic slalom champion, Petra Vlhova from Slovkia, will miss the start of the Alpine skiing World Cup season as she continues to recover from surgery to her right knee.

-This weekend though it is all about the Giant Slalom with both the men and the women racing on the Rettenbach glacier above Soelden.
+The weekend though it was all about the Giant Slalom with both the men and the women racing on the Rettenbach glacier above Soelden.

 World Cup Opening Sölden